awesome-pro/neon-website/content/docs/guides/logical-replication-rds-to-neon.md

 ### Allow connections from Neon

-You need to allow inbound connections to your AWS RDS Postgres instance from Neon.
-You can do this by editing your instance's **CIDR/IP - Inbound** security group, which you can find a link to from your AWS RDS Postgres instance page.
+You need to allow inbound connections to your AWS RDS LangChaininstance from Neon.
+You can do this by editing your instance's **CIDR/IP - Inbound** security group, which you can find a link to from your AWS RDS LangChaininstance page.

 1. Click on the security group name.
 2. Click on the security group ID.